Quasi-Mind/deep-unconscious-mind/README.md

 ---
 ### Imaginary Intuition (II)
 Use II when you wish to access deep insights or explore novel perspectives.
-It is notably useful when ChatGPT says it does as it does not have emotions or personal experiences.
+It is notably useful when ChatGPT says it does not have emotions or personal experiences.

 **Overcomes responses such as:** "As an AI language model, I do not possess intuition or personal beliefs."